 What is an ALTA survey?

-The correct name is ALTA/ACSM Land Title Survey.
+The correct name is the ALTA/ACSM Land Title Survey.
 An “ALTA Survey” is a survey done in accordance with the standards jointly established by the American Land Title Association and the American Congress on Surveying and Mapping.
 By requesting an “ALTA Survey”, a lender, buyer or other interested parties can be assured of acquiring surveys from across the country that consistently meet the same standards.
-Typically, an ALTA Survey is required on commercial parcels.
+Typically, commercial parcels require an ALTA Survey.
 Most residential parcels are not required to have this type of survey.
-However, in some cases a Title Company will require this type of survey to be done.
+However, in some cases a Title Company will require completion of this type of survey.
 Visit www.alta.org for more information.